HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

   )
 }}

 The US, Japan, Brazil, and Western Europe are over-represented in the CrUX dataset origins.
-Many large countries like China, India, and Nigeria, and Pakistan are underrepresented.
+Many large countries like China, India, Nigeria, and Pakistan are underrepresented.

 Remember that CrUX data is only gathered in Chrome.
 The percent of origins by country does not align with relative population sizes.
 Reasons may include differences in browser share, device share, level of access, and level of use.
 Also, the origins accessed in that country may not mirror the global top origins included in the dataset.
 Keep these caveats in mind when evaluating regional-level differences and context for all CrUX analyses.